hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > If they can through the figures go, they'll say,
 >
-> "I think I now can dance as well as they
+> "I think I now can dance as well as they[^156]

->
+[^156]: Many sapient persons, after a few lessons, will, with the view of saving money, as they suppose, leave their masters, and endeavour to instruct themselves; for which purpose, they go to Balls and Dances, to pick up, (as their phrase is) as much dancing as they want.

 > "Who've been two quarters; I'll no longer pay,
 >
 > "I can instruct myself – to balls I'll go,